-- 1. Compromise the safety of, or increase the risk of injury to, any other student-athlete; - 2.
-Change an essential element that would fundamentally alter the nature of the game; or - 3.
+- Compromise the safety of, or increase the risk of injury to, the studentathlete with a disability or any other student-athlete; - Change an essential element that would fundamentally alter the nature of the game; or - 3.
 Provide the student-athlete an unfair advantage over the other competitors.

 To request any such modification or accommodation, the member's director of athletics, or their designee, must submit a rule waiver request, in writing, to the secretary-rules editor.
-Such written request should describe: - a.
+Such written request should describe:

+- a.
 The playing rule from which relief is sought; - b.
 The nature of the proposed modification or accommodation; - c.
 The nature of the student-athlete's disability and basis for modification or accommodation; and - d.
-The proposed duration of the requested modification or
+The proposed duration of the requested modification or accommodation.